 In March 2019, National Board recruited 18 NBCTs for the MOC Development Content Advisory Committee.
 These NBCTs comprise the first group of NBCTs to review and provide input on the clarity of the instructions for completing MOC.
 By fall 2019, a second and independent group of NBCTs will review the instructions while thinking through the MOC process as if they were planning, gathering evidence, and completing the elements of an MOC submission.
 The reviewers will be able to provide specific revisions and suggestions about the instructions with the goal of identifying areas lacking clarity or details that require greater or less emphasis.

-At the end of 2019, NBCTs from all certificate areas will be recruited to participate in a pilot of the MOC process.
-The purpose of the pilot study will be to evaluate the clarity of and adjust the MOC instructions prior to opening registration for MOC in September 2020.
+At the end of 2019, NBCTs from all certificate areas were recruited to participate in a pilot of the MOC process.
+The purpose of the pilot study was to evaluate the clarity of and adjust the MOC Instructions prior to opening registration for MOC in September 2020.
+The outcomes of the pilot study provided evidence of the soundness of the Maintenance of Certification construct and design of the MOC components.
+In general, the pilot instructions, templates, and forms performed well, and National Board made some changes to the final MOC Instructions to clarify particular details, provide additional guidance, and include additional information about using virtual classrooms.